nakaobie/bankist-website/README.md

 # Bankist Website

-Bankist website used for practicing Advanced DOM and Events
+Bankist website for the bank to market their services